Waldemar Pawlak: Second Premiership

 Pawlak was known for his reticence and aversion to journalists.
 The opposition and the media accused him of a lack of dynamism and a terrible information policy.
 Pawlak gave up the prime ministerial Volvo 780 limousine in favour of a FSO Polonez Caro, equipped with a Rover V8 engine to show solidarity with the automotive industry in Poland.
 This gesture was well-received by Poles at a time when the country was suffering poverty.

+In terms of policy, Pawlak pushed for many leftist reforms while in office, striving for improved workers rights and corporate accountability.
+Despite this socialist platform, Pawlak did very little to slow the trend of privatization that swept through Poland in the 1990s.
+In many ways, Pawlak was seen as an agrarian that represented the Polish farmer first and foremost.

 In the political wilderness

 Despite good public approval ratings Pawlak failed in his bid for the Presidency in 1995, finishing a distant fifth (after Kwaśniewski, Wałęsa, Jacek Kuroń and Jan Olszewski) and winning only 770,417 votes (4.31%).

 After losing the political battle with Kwaśniewski and, after that, the presidential election, there was a movement to replace Pawlak with Jarosław Kalinowski as party leader in 1997.

-PSL suffered a great political disaster during the 1997 parliamentary elections and became the smallest party in the Sejm (from 132 seats in 1993 to just 27).
+The PSL suffered a great political disaster during the 1997 parliamentary elections and became the smallest party in the Sejm (from 132 seats in 1993 to just 27).

 After the SLD won decisively in the 2001 parliamentary election Kalinowski became deputy of the new Prime Minister Leszek Miller when the PSL joined the coalition.
 Pawlak did not play a major role during this period.

-Comeback

-Pawlak's comeback began in 2005 when he became PSL leader again.
+2005 political comeback

-In the liberal Civic Platform (PO)-PSL government, formed after the 2007 parliamentary election, Pawlak became Deputy Prime Minister and Minister of Economy under Prime Minister Donald Tusk.
+Pawlak became leader of the PSL in 2005 after a period of internal turmoil caused by a steady decline in the party's popularity.
+Following this political victory, Pawlak became Deputy Prime Minister and Minister of Economy in the liberal Civic Platform (PO)-PSL government, formed after the 2007 parliamentary election, under Prime Minister Donald Tusk.

 Although PSL remained the smallest party represented in the Sejm, Pawlak is often cited as having achieved a major political victory.
 During his time in the party chair his party enjoyed better electoral results, the elimination of major competition among agrarian voters from the also agrarian dominated party (Samoobrona), and the resumption of major influence in rural areas.
 Additionally, PSL was put in charge of three cabinet posts in the Tusk government.
 (Without the PSL votes, the PO would not have a Sejm majority, even though it easily accounts for the biggest political group in the sitting parliament.)

 On 21 April 2010, PSL announced that Pawlak would be the party's official candidate for the 2010 presidential election.
 He received only 1.75% of the vote and didn't get into the second round.

+In 2023 he was elected to the Senate, the upper house of the Polish parliament.

 Personal life

-Pawlak is married and has children.
+Pawlak is married and has 2 children.